saezlab/PHONEMeS-ILP/Examples/README.md

 * Download and save the data in a local folder where you wish to perform the analysis.
 The data folder will typicaly contain a background network containing a set of possible kinase to substrate interactions which we might obtain from multiple online data-bases such as Omnipath.
 It will also contain the results from the GMM.

+* On your working directory, download and save the files present on the [Public](https://github.com/saezlab/PHONEMeS-ILP/tree/master/Public) repository.
+These files mainly represnt the scripts where the functions which implement the ILP method are written.
+Also on this repository you will find the *.txt* files containing the commands which will be executed by the CPLEX exe file.

-* Download and save the files present on the Codes repository.
+* On your working directory, download and save the files present on the Codes folder of each example.

 ## Running the scripts